-Currently, the major players on the electricity generating market are Engie-Electrabel, EDF-Luminus and E.ON.
-The remaining generation capacity consists of the co-generation plants at the sites of large industrial consumers, units for renewable energy (such as small-scale hydropower units, photovoltaic electricity generation, offshore and onshore wind turbines and biomass/combined heating and power installations) and gas-fired CCGT power plants.
+Currently, the electricity production in the Belgian market is dominated by nuclear power plants and gas fired power plants.
+The remaining generation capacity consists of the co-generation plants at the sites of large industrial consumers, units for renewable energy (such as small-scale hydropower units, photovoltaic electricity generation, offshore and onshore wind turbines and biomass/combined heating and power installations).